mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 I should have done more to demonstrate that I wasn't there to obstruct her work, but rather help it move forward.
 I could have provided [code examples](/human-code-reviews-1/#be-generous-with-code-examples) or [called out the positives](#offer-sincere-praise) in her changelist.

-I allowed [my ego](/human-code-reviews-1/#never-say-you) negatively affected the in the review.
+I allowed [my ego](/human-code-reviews-1/#never-say-you) to affect the review.
 I had spent the past year nursing this old pipeline back to health.
-Suddenly Mallory starts futzing with it and can't be bothered to take my concerns seriously?
-A good author doesn't take confuse code review notes as personal criticism.
-A good reviewer is similarly responsible for detaching their emotions from the review.
+Suddenly Mallory started futzing with it, but couldn't be bothered to take my concerns seriously?
+I took it as a personal insult, but my attitude was just as unproductive as an author who takes code criticism personally.

 Finally, I allowed the stalemate to drag on too long.
 After a few rounds, it should have been clear to me that we were not making meaningful progress.
-I should have [taken the initiative](#handle-stalemates-proactively) to make a drastic change, such as meeting in person to address the deeper conflict or escalating to our manager.
+I should have [made a drastic change](#handle-stalemates-proactively), such as meeting in person to address the deeper conflict or escalating to our manager.

-*(**Note to Samantha**: I feel like there's too much "I" in this section, but I'm not sure how to get rid of it.
-Suggestions?)*
+*[**Note to Samantha**: I feel like there's too much "I" in this section, but I'm not sure how to get rid of it.
+Suggestions?]*

 ## What Bob did right

 Bob's first move of [splitting up the review](#look-for-opportunities-to-split-up-large-reviews) was very effective.
-Here was a review that had been painfully stalled for three weeks.
-Suddenly, two pieces of it are checked in.
-Now both Mallory and Bob feel good because there's tangible progress.
-There are still issues with the remaining chunk, but it's a smaller, easier to manage changelist.
+Recall that the review that had been stalled for three painful weeks.
+Suddenly, two pieces of code were checked in.
+This made both Mallory and Bob feel good because it established concrete progress.
+There were still issues with the remaining chunk, but it became a smaller, easier to manage changelist.

-Bob also [didn't try to strangle the review to perfection](#aim-to-bring-the-code-up-a-letter-grade-or-two).
-He likely recognized the same issues that I was screaming about, but he also realized Mallory would be on the team awhile.
-He was willing to be flexible in the short term because it positioned him to improve quality in the long term.
+Bob [didn't try to strangle the review to perfection](#aim-to-bring-the-code-up-a-letter-grade-or-two).
+He likely recognized the same issues that I was screaming about, but he realized Mallory would be on the team awhile.
+His flexibility in the short positioned him to help Mallory improve quality in the long term.

 # Conclusion

 After I published the first half of this article, several readers took issue with the communication style I recommended.
 Some found it patronizing.
 Others worried that it was too indirect and risked miscommunication.

 This feedback is reasonable and expected.
 One person may read a terse review comment and judge it as brusque or rude.
-Another may deem the same comment concise and efficient.
+Another may deem the same comment as concise and efficient.

-A variety of factors determine the ideal way to communicate: your teammate's personality, your personality, your company's culture, etc. The only way to decide what's right in your particular situation is to pay attention to results and think critically.
-Which techniques yield positive results with each of your teammates?
-Which ones result in poor code quality, tension, or inefficiency?

-Every time you write a note during a code review, you make choices.
-It's not important that you make *my* choices - it's important that you recognize there *are* choices.
-The more deliberate you are about your choices and the more, the better your reviews will be.
+Code reviews require you to make choices — choices about what to look for, how to frame findings, when to approve.
+It's not important that you make *my* choices.
+It's important that you recognize there *are* choices.

+No one can hand you a recipe for perfect code reviews.
+The technniques that work best depend on the author's personality, your relationship to them, and your team's culture.
+You can hone your techniques by paying attention to results and thinking critically about them.
+When you encounter encounter tension in a review, take a step back to evaluate why it happened.
+If you feel unable to improve code quality to the level you want, try to determine the root cause.
+Keep looking for opportunities to improve your reviews.

 Good luck, and may your code reviews be human-like.

 # Further Reading

-Dr. Karl Wiegers is the only author I found who wrote about the importance of communication in code reviews.
+Dr. Karl Wiegers is the only author I found who wrote about how social factors affect code reviews.
 He summarizes his views nicely in his article, ["Humanizing Peer Reviews"](http://www.processimpact.com/articles/humanizing_reviews.html).
-Wiegers' book, [*Peer Reviews in Software: A Practical Guide*](http://amzn.to/2Ai1nBy), from which the article is excerpted, offers a detailed blueprint for a highly regimented approach to reviews.
+Written in 2002, its continued relevance demonstrates the long-term value of effective communication in reviews.

-*Edited by [Samantha Mason](https://www.upwork.com/fl/samanthamason).
+*This article was edited by [Samantha Mason](https://www.upwork.com/fl/samanthamason).
 Illustrations by [Loraine Yow](https://www.linkedin.com/in/lolo-ology/).
 Thanks to [@global4g](https://twitter.com/global4g) for providing valuable feedback on an early draft of this post.*